-However, the federal Ninth Circuit disagrees (at least as to unlawfulness claims based on a statute that provides its own independent judicial remedies), holding that in federal court a UCL unlawfulness claim may not be pursued beyond the limitations period prescribed in the predicate statute; in other words, the limitations period is not automatically extended to four years.
-The Ninth Circuit reasoned that because the UCL is equitable, no relief is available if the plaintiff had an adequate remedy at law.
-Because the plaintiff could have sued directly under the predicate statute before the limitations period expired, such remedy existed and the UCL claim (based solely on the predicate statute) could not be pursued post-expiration based on the UCL's longer statute of limitations.
-It is not clear if this rule will apply where the predicate statute is not itself directly enforceable absent the UCL.
+However, the federal Ninth Circuit disagrees (at least as to unlawfulness claims based on a statute that provides its own independent judicial remedies), holding that in federal court a UCL unlawfulness claim may not be pursued beyond the limitations period prescribed in the predicate statute; in other words, the limitations period is not automatically extended to four years.286 The Ninth Circuit reasoned that because the UCL is equitable, no relief is available if the plaintiff had an adequate remedy at law.
+Because the plaintiff could have sued directly under the predicate statute before the limitations period expired, such remedy existed and the UCL claim (based solely on the predicate statute) could not be pursued post-expiration based on the UCL's longer statute of limitations.287 However, the complaint in Guzman was initially filed in federal court.
+So remanding the UCL claim to state court, where the statute of limitations did not preclude UCL relief, was not an option.288 In Hendrickson v.
+Wal-Mart Assocs., Inc., a plaintiff sought relief under the UCL for the fourth year preceding the three-year statute of limitations of his predicate labor law claim.289 The court, citing Guzman, held relief was precluded for lack of equitable jurisdiction.290 But instead of dismissing the claim, the court remanded to state court to avoid a perpetual loop where the federal court dismisses a claim, plaintiff then refiles in state court, and defendant again removes to federal court to again seek dismissal for lack of equitable jurisdiction.291 But it is not clear if this rule will apply where the predicate statute is not itself directly enforceable absent the UCL.